dukescript/appium-demo/README.md

 By default a much older version is used (4.x.x), because it's the only one in Maven Central.
 Make sure to use the "Maven Android SDK Deployer" first, as described above to populate your local repo with the required dependencies.

+Then you should be ready to run your tests on Android devices with Appium.

+This little demo project is work in progress.
+Stay tuned for learning how to run the same tests on ios devices.

+Enjoy DukeScript!